Downside Up: Legacy

 Tricky covered "Tattoo" as the opening number of his second solo album Nearly God (1996).
-The original version of "Tattoo", sounds like a pre-trip hop manifesto with a part of the genre's codes; a sweaty atmosphere, whispered voices, humming basses and sounds of fluffy drums.
+The original version of "Tattoo" (1983), anticipated trip hop with its arrangements and production.
 In 1997, Massive Attack sampled "Mittageisen" on "Superpredators" for the soundtrack of The Jackal.
 Acts from other genres also selected some of these B-sides.
 Morrissey had "Eve White/Eve Black" played during intermission on his 1997's Maladjusted Tour.
-Shirley Manson of Garbage stated that "Drop Dead/Celebration" was one of her favorite tracks.
+Shirley Manson of Garbage stated that "Drop Dead/Celebration" was one of her favourite tracks.
 Jenny Lee Lindberg of Warpaint mentioned her liking for "Umbrella", a song recorded in 1985.